 NPWS offers a range of education programs which give students the opportunity to explore our conservation areas and learn about nature, conservation, Aboriginal culture and historic heritage and more.

 School excursions allow students the opportunity to explore and investigate biodiversity hotspots and places of cultural significance, led by rangers and guides.
-In some locations, Aboriginal Discovery rangers and local community members spend time with students to share their vast knowledge.
+In some locations, NPWS Aboriginal guides and local community members spend time with students to share their vast knowledge.

 If students are unable to visit our parks in person, some programs can be delivered at schools, with a wealth of resources available online for both students and teachers.